 - It also means that you must be very close to be adequately heard and make sure that you speak directly into the front part of it due to the cardioid pattern.

 - The cardioid or unilateral pick-up pattern means that the microphones pick up sound from the front and not from the sides or the back, again adding to the reduction of unnecessary noise.

 - Both have a built-in 3.5mm headphone jack, which allows you to listen to your audio latency-free, which is excellent as you can check the quality of your recording in real time without delay.

 - Both are plug-and-play.
 All the necessary drivers automatically download, so you don’t have to bother with any more tech.

 - Both microphones work well on the PC and the Mac, so whichever operating system of the two you may use, you won’t run into any problems.

 - They are both handheld microphones, so you can easily use them on the go.
-If you are on vacation and have an exciting story to film, or if you are interviewing someone on their home turf, just bring your laptop, and you’re back in business.
+If you are on vacation and have an exciting story to film or are interviewing someone on their home turf, bring your laptop, and you’re back in business.

 - Both have sound quality far better than you would suspect due to their price range.
 These microphones can be better than more expensive ones, and you do not have to pay out the nose for them.

-- They are both in the lower price range, making it affordable for beginners and those who are still unsure if they want to commit more money and energy into doing a podcast.
+- They are both in the lower price range, making it affordable for beginners and those still unsure if they want to commit more money and energy to do a podcast.

 Pros and Cons of Samson Q2U